 Now, we understand that "hate" here is not an emotional quality.
 It's just showing the distinction between God's choice of you and some other person.
 So we have nothing—absolutely nothing—to brag of before God.
 It was simply, purely, absolutely, His purpose that made you sitting here, rather than elsewhere.

-I Corinthians 4:4-6 [Paul says:] For I know nothing by myself; yet am I not hereby justified: but He that judges me is the Lord.
-Therefore judge nothing before the time, until the Lord come, who both will bring to light the hidden things of darkness, and will make manifest the counsels of the hearts: And then shall every man have praise of God.
-All these things, brethren, I have in a figure transferred to myself and to Apollos for your sakes; that you might learn in us not to think of men above that which is written, that no one of you be puffed up for one against another.
+I Corinthians 4:4-6 [Paul says:] For I know nothing against myself, yet I am not justified by this; but He who judges me is the Lord.
+Therefore judge nothing before the time, until the Lord comes, who will both bring to light the hidden things of darkness and reveal the counsels of the hearts.
+Then each one's praise will come from God.
+Now all these things, brethren, I have in figuratively transferred to myself and Apollos for your sakes, that you may learn in us not to think beyond what is written, that none of you may be puffed up on behalf of one against the other.

 Here is a guide for our relationship with each other—including the relationship with the ministry.
-And that's what Paul is saying here.
+And that is what Paul is saying here.
 He is saying, in effect, "I'm no better than you."

 I Corinthians 4:7 For who makes you to differ from another?
 And what have you that you did not receive?
-Now if you did receive it, why do you glory, as if you had not received it?
+Now if you did indeed receive it, why do you boast as if you had not received it?

 So our gift does not have to be something that is publicly displayed.
 But it is so helpful—to our relationships with each other and with God—when we really recognize, and acknowledge, and understand, and rightly apply this principle that God wrote here through Paul.
 "What do you have that you have not received?"
 Every breath of air we receive, because God gives it to us.
 He could wipe it away in a second, if He wanted to; and all life would cease.

-II Corinthians 4:5-6 [Paul says:] For we preach not ourselves, but Christ Jesus the Lord; and ourselves your servants for Jesus' sake.
-For God, who commanded the light to shine out of darkness, has shined in our hearts...
+II Corinthians 4:5-6 [Paul says:] For we preach not ourselves, but Christ Jesus the Lord, and ourselves your bondservants for Jesus' sake.
+For it is the God who commanded light to shine out of darkness, who has shone in our hearts. . .

-It's because of what God did that we understand what we do.
-It's because of what God did that we have the opportunity to make use of His Word, because He made it possible for it to penetrate into us so that we could be regenerated.
+It is because of what God did that we understand what we do.
+It is because of what God did that we have the opportunity to make use of His Word, because He made it possible for it to penetrate into us so that we could be regenerated.

-II Corinthians 4:6-7 . . .
-For God, who commanded the light to shine out of darkness, has shined in our hearts, to give the light of the knowledge of the glory of God in the face of Jesus Christ.
+II Corinthians 4:6-7 For it is the God who commanded light to shine out of darkness, who has shone in our hearts to give the light of the knowledge of the glory of God in the face of Jesus Christ.
 [Listen to the humility here.]
 But we have this treasure in earthen vessels [We are so puny.
-And it was a source of wonderment to him that we are able to understand this.], that the excellency of the power may be of God, and not of us.
+And it was a source of wonderment to him that we are able to understand this.], that the excellency of the power may be of God and not of us.